radargovernamental/orbit-style/README.md

 ### ITCSS

 ITCSS is already quite known for its robustness and scalability regarding css.
-To adapt for our premise, here is how we did it:
+To adapt to our premise, here is what we did:

 - Settings: stores variables, colors and sizes
 - Tools: a series of mixins